jcstroud/radialx/docs/index.rst

 Complete examples of how to use all of the RadialX utilites are currently in the ``test`` directory of the `source distribution`_.
+These examples are documented by comments in the config files called ``powder.yml`` and ``profile.yml``, the latter serving presently as the only source of documentation for the **profilex** utility.

+Detailed instructions for the headerx_ and powderx_ utilities follow.

 headerx
 ~~~~~~~